mliew21396/remote-work-u2/week-4/6-cipher-challenge/readme.md

 See what the expected output is.

 ## Release 1: Write tests
 Use [driver test code](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/driver-code.md).
 What can you rely on?
-What can't you rely on? **Commit your changes.*
+What can't you rely on?

 ## Release 2: Read the code
 Identify what each line of code is doing.
 It's located in the [my_solution.rb](my_solution.rb) file.
 Write comments next to or above each line with an explanation.
 Really focus on breaking each step down.
-You want to understand every line. **Commit your changes.*
+You want to understand every line.

+NOTE: You do not need to understand each part of lines 68 and 69.
+These lines use regular expressions that look for one or more of any digit.
+You don't have to refactor these two lines.

 ## Release 3: [Refactor (by rewriting) the initial solution](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/refactoring.md)
   - Clean up the variable names.
   - The original code used a hard-coded hash to do the encryption.
 Can you create a simple algorithm instead?
 The original shift was by 4 characters.
-What would happen if it was changed to 10? **Commit your changes.*
+What would happen if it was changed to 10?

 ## Release 4: [Reflect](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/reflection-guidelines.md)
 **Commit your changes.*